dentarg/auth0-blog/_posts/2017-12-05-angular-2-authentication.markdown

 ## Conclusion

-Angular is finally out and ready for prime time.
+Angular is out and ready for prime time.
 It's been a long time coming, but it's finally here and I couldn't be more excited.
 In this tutorial, we looked at some of the ways you can write Angular components and services.
 We implemented token based authentication with Auth0.
 But that's just scratching the surface.

 Angular provides a lot of great features out of the box like pipes, i18n, and much more.
 Auth0 can help secure your Angular apps with not just state of the art authentication, but enhanced features like [multifactor auth](https://auth0.com/docs/multifactor-authentication), [anomaly detection](https://auth0.com/docs/anomaly-detection), [enterprise federation](https://auth0.com/docs/identityproviders), [single sign on (SSO)](https://auth0.com/docs/sso), and more. <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">Sign up</a> today so you can focus on building features unique to your app.